Everything From Georgia Tech Star QB Haynes King Ahead Of Matchup Vs Georgia

 On the impact the Georgia game last year had on the offseason and the team…

 “It gave a really good approach and a good lesson for this whole season, not just one game.
-We've been working hard and preparing ourselves and getting ready for this game right now.
-Uh, and as long as we're focused and present we know what's going to happen.
-It's you know, good old-fashioned hate.
+We've been working hard, preparing ourselves, and getting ready for this game right now.
+Uh, and as long as we're focused and present, we know what's going to happen.
+It's, you know, good old-fashioned hate.
 Uh, and you know, Georgia versus Georgia Tech.”

 On how often he reflects on last year’s game vs Georgia…